-Yakimeshi vs Chahan: Japanese Fried Rice Dishes
+Yakimeshi vs. Chahan: Japanese Fried Rice Dishes

-Yakimeshi is a Japanese fried rice dish close to Chahan rather than Pilaf, but it is generally offered by Japanese restaurants and often cooked on an iron griddle or “Teppan (鉄板)”.
+Yakimeshi is a dish close to Chahan rather than Pilaf, but it is generally offered by Japanese restaurants and often cooked on an iron griddle or Teppan (鉄板).

-Since in Japan, Chahan is a more common dish than Yakimeshi, Japanese home cooks sometimes make it at home.
+Since Chahan is a more common dish in Japan than Yakimeshi, Japanese home cooks sometimes make it at home.

 Chahan prepares steamed plain rice, typically seasoned with soy sauce and sesame oil.
 Unlike Yakimeshi, eggs are added before the rice is fried.

 Other typical ingredients for Chahan are bits of Charshu roast pork, shrimp, crab meat, onions, green onions, and green peas.